Common ‘kissing disease’ among teens may trigger multiple sclerosis - NewsBreak

 LONDON ( StudyFinds )— Mononucleosis, which many simply refer to as “mono” or the “kissing disease,” may be the reason some people develop multiple sclerosis later in life.
 A team in Sweden finds this common infection among children and teens significantly increases the risk of developing MS as an adult.

 Doctors have been diagnosing cases of MS since the 19th century.
 The autoimmune disease tends to develop slowly, eating away at the protective covering around a patient’s nerves — the myelin sheath.
-This causes many — sometimes debilitating — symptoms including pain, fatigue, and a decline in motor function.Baldwin was careful with guns before fatal shooting, crew member says
+This causes many — sometimes debilitating — symptoms including pain, fatigue, and a decline in motor function.Check your onions again: FDA announces more recalls

 Previous research has examined whether genes which put someone at higher risk for multiple sclerosis makes them more susceptible to other severe infections.
 The new study, however, looked at the connection between infections and the eventual development of multiple sclerosis.